RESUME

 WA Police Union

-The WA Police Union provides industrial, legal and welfare services to nearly 7,000 police officers, police recruits, police auxiliary officers, Aboriginal liaison officers and cadets.
-Established in 1912, it acts as a passionate advocate, lobbying for better conditions and protections for its members.
+The WA Police Union provides industrial, legal and welfare services to nearly 7,000 police officers, police recruits, police auxiliary officers, Aboriginal liaison officers and cadets in Western Australia.

 2016-2020